-- 3.1 Communities and Housing Services aim to create, develop, support, protect and empower Renfrewshire' communities.
-Including managing and investing in our housing stock of approximately 12,200 properties and providing services to our council tenants, and housing advice and support, we ensure people have safe and healthy places to live.
-This work links closely with our public protection role safeguarding public health and protecting the environment, consumers, workers and local communities. - 3.2 The Service Delivery Plan is one way in which elected members are able to scrutinise the work of Communities and Housing Services, and to consider and decide upon policy options as necessary.
+- 3.1 Communities and Housing Services aim to create, develop, support, protect and empower Renfrewshire's communities.
+This includes managing and investing in our housing stock of approximately 12,000 properties and providing services to council tenants, alongside housing advice and support and ensuring people have safe and healthy places to live.
+This work links closely with our public protection role safeguarding public health and protecting the environment, consumers, workers and local communities. - 3.2 The Service Delivery Plan allows elected members to scrutinise the work of Communities and Housing Services.
 Refreshing service plans annually and reviewing progress every six months allows each service to consider the context in which they operate and revise plans where appropriate. - 3.3 The operating context for services continued to be challenging throughout the first half of 2021/22.
 Services have continued to operate throughout all periods of restriction delivering critical front-line services and adapting ways of working to support positive outcomes for service users, their families and communities.